 The federal ban on physician self-referrals, commonly known as the "Stark Law," prohibits, subject to certain exceptions, physician referrals of Medicare and Medicaid patients to an entity providing certain "designated health services" if the physician or an immediate family member of the physician has any financial relationship with the entity.
 The Stark Law also prohibits the entity receiving the referral from billing for any good or service furnished pursuant to an unlawful referral, and any person collecting any amounts in connection with an unlawful referral is obligated to refund these amounts.
 A person who engages in a scheme to circumvent the Stark Law's referral prohibition may be fined up to \$100,000 for each such arrangement or scheme.

-The penalties for violating the Stark Law also include civil monetary penalties of up to \$15,000 per service and possible exclusion from federal healthcare programs.
+The penalties for violating the Stark Law also include civil monetary penalties of up to \$15,000 per service, could result in denial of payment, disgorgements of reimbursement received under a non-compliant agreement, and possible exclusion from medicare, Medicaid or other federal healthcare programs.
 In addition to the Stark Law, many states have their own self-referral laws.
 Often, these laws closely follow the language of the federal law, although they do not always have the same scope, exceptions, safe harbors or sanctions.
 In some states these self-referral laws apply not only to payment made by a federal health care program but also with respect to other payers, including commercial insurance companies.
 In addition, some state laws require physicians to disclose any financial interest they may have with a healthcare provider to their patients when referring patients to that provider even if the referral itself is not prohibited.

-If passed, the Promoting Integrity in Medicare Act of 2013, introduced in Congress in August of 2013, would eliminate advanced diagnostic imaging, anatomic pathology, radiation therapy, and physical therapy services from the Stark Law's in-office ancillary services exception.
+In February 2015, President Obama released the Administration's proposed fiscal 2016 budget for the Department of Health and Human Services, which recommends the exclusion of anatomic pathology, advanced diagnostic imaging and therapy services, including physical therapy and radiation therapy, from the in-office ancillary services exception to Stark law self-referral restrictions.
 The in-office ancillary services exception currently allows physicians to provide certain designated health services within the confines of their office without violating the Stark prohibition of self-referrals if certain conditions are met.
-The proposed bill would eliminate this exception, which could result in a reduction in the provision of certain radiation therapy services by physicians, and could impact our business.
+If adopted, the recommended changes in the budget would eliminate this exception, which could result in a reduction in the provision of certain radiation therapy services by physicians, and could impact our arrangements to provide services and equipment to physicians and professional corporations.
+The elimination of the in-office ancillary services exception for radiation therapy could require us to modify our contractual arrangements with physicians and professional corporations, which could increase our operating costs, and we could also lose contracts or our revenues could decrease under existing contracts.